quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 You're no longer required to import Quasar components and directives anywhere in your app.
 Simply configuring `/quasar.conf.js` in `framework` Object will suffice.
 [More Info](/guide/app-quasar.conf.js.html).

 ### Quasar Plugins?
-Yes, this refer to Action Sheet, Notify (replacement of Toast and Alert), LocalStorage/SessionStorage and so on.
+Yes, this refers to Action Sheet, Notify (replacement of Toast and Alert), LocalStorage/SessionStorage and so on.
 They are available globally or under the Vue `$q` Object injection, and need to be specified in `/quasar.conf.js > framework > plugins` in order for them to be available.

 ### Revamps
 * Typography